kuleuven/iRODS-User-Training/06_PRC_Handson_User-Training.md

 ## How to work with the PRC

 As a best practice we recommend you to work with a virtual environment.
-There are several ways to create a virtual environment: you can choose any of them besides what we offered -- conda -- in the Quick Start Guide.
+There are several ways to create a virtual environment: you can choose any of them besides what we offered &mdash; conda &mdash; in the Quick Start Guide.

 To be able to call Python code during the training and the exercises, you can choose one of the ways below: